Shifat7/Fullstack-Blog/README.md

 # Class-Based-Refined-Social-Blog
-A huge improvement over the previous both functionally and design
+A huge improvement over the previous both functionally and design through major refactoring